cocos/cocos-docs/en/asset-workflow/audio-asset.md

 Audio loading method only affects the loading effect on the Web.
 As the implementation of  Web platform is different, so two loading method of sound resources are provided.

-### WebAudio
+### Web Audio
-Loading audio resources with WebAudio, the audio resources will be cached in a buffer of the engine.
+Loading audio resources with Web Audio, the audio resources will be cached in a buffer of the engine.

 The advantage of this approach is good compatibility and robust.
 However the disadvantage is that too much memory will be occupied.